 Some early disc brakes had a reliability problem, in that outer part of the disc could break away from the part that attached to the hub, causing complete failure with no warning whatever.
 When the rider would squeeze the brake lever, it would feel solid, as the caliper was gripping the disc securely...unfortunately, it would do nothing to stop the bicycle!

 Disc brakes are becoming increasingly common, partly because they work in wet conditions when rim brakes don't, partly because they don't cause wear to rims, and partly because of fashion.

-- A disc wheel is a wheel with solid sides, instead of spokes.
+A disc wheel is a wheel with solid sides, instead of spokes.
 Although disc wheels are heavier than spoked wheels, they have less air resistance, and permit a cyclist to go noticeably faster.
-They are not usually used on the front, because they can cause severe handling problems in crosswinds.
+They are not usually used at the front, because they can cause severe handling problems in crosswinds.
 They are not usually used for hilly conditions, because the added weight is too much of a disadvantage on the climbs.

 The front wheel has cutouts to reduce steering problems that result from crosswinds when disc wheels are used on the front.

 Refers to fork blades, chainstays and seatstays which are tapered in a rounded (domed) shape at the end which receives the dropout, and slotted for insertion of the dropout's tang.
 The dropout is then brazed into place. ****

 In a racing team, a "domestique" (French for domestic servant) would be a "foot soldier" of the team.
 Domestiques are in the race only to assist the team leaders.
 This assistance can take many forms: